TACC/tissue-data-explorer/README.md

    - update the variables in the image names with your username and the version tag
    - for the env_file setting in the config service, update the path of the .env file relative to the compose file.
 So, if you copied `docker-compose-prod.yaml` and `.env` into the same directory, the path for env_file should be `./.env`.

 5. Set up the shared volume.
-If you are starting from scratch, you can use the data in the `start` folder to see a demo version of the app.
+If you are starting from scratch, you can use the data in the `data/start` folder to see a demo version of the app.

-   You can copy the `start` folder onto the production server and make the volume there:
+   You can copy the `data/start` folder onto the production server and make the volume there:

    ```
    docker volume create config-data
    docker run -d --name temp -v config-data:/data busybox sleep infinity
-   docker cp ./start/. temp:/data/
+   docker cp ./data/start/. temp:/data/
    docker stop temp
    docker rm temp
    ```